 Round 1: Travelling

 Revolut: It costs £4.99 to receive your Revolut card.
-It’s free to spend up to £1,000 a month abroad using the card, after which a 0.5% fee applies.
+It’s free to spend up to £1,000 a month abroad using the card (weekdays only), after which a 0.5% fee applies.
 At ATMs, the first £200 withdrawn per month is free, then there’s a 2% charge after that.

 Monzo: It’s free to receive your Monzo card, and it’s always free to pay using your Monzo card abroad.
-For ATM withdrawals, you get a combined UK and EU allowance of £250 every 30 days, and after that there’s a 3% charge.
+For ATM withdrawals, you get a combined UK and EEA fee-free allowance of £400 every 30 days, and after that there’s a 3% charge.
 For the rest of the world, you can withdraw up to £200 every 30 days, then the 3% fee kicks in.

 Starling: Starling’s bank card is sent to you for free.
 There are no charges from Starling for spending on your card or withdrawing cash with it at an ATM, anywhere in the world.